MarcoGorelli/pandoc_resume/markdown/resume.md

 Open source (pandas)
 --------------------

-* Maintainer (member of pandas-dev/pandas-triage team): issue triage and pull request reviews
+* Maintainer (member of pandas-dev/pandas-triage team) since Jan 2020

 * Added new method `DataFrame.to_markdown` (#30350), plus other enhancements